Nicolii/Nicolii.github.io/CypherSystem/CharacterSheetHelp.md

 - Task Difficulty represents how difficult a given task is for the average person
 - Lowering Task Difficulty through [Skills](https://nicolii.github.io/CypherSystem/CharacterSheetHelp#skills), [Assets](), and [Effort](https://nicolii.github.io/CypherSystem/CharacterSheetHelp#effort) means that the given Task is easier **for you** to accomplish compared to the average person
+- You establish the target difficulty before you roll, so all things that contribute to the difficulty **must** be done **before** the roll
+- The final number to roll on the dice is the Difficulty number multiplied by 3 that means there are only 6 possible successful numbers to target when rolling the dice
+	- 0 ( 0 on the dice) 100% chance of success **is an automatic success**
+ 	- 1 ( 3 on the dice)  90% chance of success
+ 	- 2 ( 6 on the dice)  75% chance of success
+ 	- 3 ( 9 on the dice)  60% chance of success
+ 	- 4 (12 on the dice)  45% chance of success
+	- 5 (15 on the dice)  30% chance of success
+ 	- 6 (18 on the dice)  15% chance of success
+	- 7+ (21 on the dice)  0% chance of success **is an automatic failure**
+ 		- There are only _really_ four Difficulty numbers you need to remember
+	 		- 0 is a guarunteed success
+			- 3 is a little bit better than 50% chance of success
+	 		- 4 is a little bit worse than 50% chance of success
+		  	- 7 is a guarunteed failure

 ## Effort

 - Amount of times you can apply Effort to a **singular** Task
-- Spend points from each appropriate pool to use Effort
+- Spend points from each appropriate [Pool](https://nicolii.github.io/CypherSystem/CharacterSheetHelp#stat-pools) to use Effort
 - Apply Effort to the Tasks you care about
 - Effort Cost = (2 * Level of Effort + 1)
 	- Or first level of Effort costs 3 Pool points, then 2 points for every level of Effort applied thereafter.
 - Think of this as a resource that recharges after every task

 	_Decide to use Effort before rolling for the task, not after_

 ## [Experience Points (XP)](https://nicolii.github.io/CypherSystem/ExperiencePoints)